artsy/artsy.github.io/_posts/2016-08-18-On-Emission.markdown

 ### Introducing Emission

 Emission is a node module, a CocoaPod and an iOS App.

+The iOS app acts as a host for the CocoaPod, and provides an instance of an [AREmission][ar_emission] object to the view controllers using React Native.
+The AREmission instance is the intermediary between the host-app ([The Emission Example app][example_emission], or [Eigen][eigen_emission].)
+It handles actions such as declaring that you need to push a new view controller on to the stack, or to do specific types of network requests that we're not using GraphQL for.

+We use the host app to do development inside React Native, it supports [hot-reloading][reloading] for example.
+It provides a simple tableview which jumps into specific components.
+As well as a jump ioff

+### Deployment

 [auctions_team]: /blog/2016/08/09/the-tech-behind-live-auction-integration/